ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

 The `SupportedMaskingStrategy` enum maps the strategy name to the masking strategy implementation class.

-After creating a new masking strategy and configuration, just register it in this enum and it will be ready for use by the system.
+After creating a new masking strategy and configuration, just register it in this enum, and it will be ready for use by the system.